Computer Automation

 Both the Alpha systems and LSI systems were tested using a programme called QCD – quality-control diagnostic.
 There were a number of different versions of this around, for the Alpha machines on paper tape, hard disk or magnetic tape, and for the LSI systems paper tape, floppy disk, hard disk and magnetic tape.
 There were also other diagnostics for every product, many I/O devices requiring a wired loopback header connecting output to input in a particular pattern so that the device could test itself.

 Another product of the mid-1970s was a cut down and cut-price half card processor, the 3/05.
 This had its own unique half card chassis and power supply, plus its own console.

-In the late 1970s, a major redesign of the LSI 2 took place to integrate the two piggyback cards into the main full card, this became the 2/40 and 2/120.
-Another enhancement to speed operation was the introduction of cache in the form of another full card, plus an expansion of memory with 64k semiconductor modules in the form of a full card becoming available.
-Again the restrictions of the 16 bit address bus still meant memory banking was a necessity for memory greedy applications.
-The increase speed of the “Super 2” as the systems were called required a new revision of motherboard but this was backwards compatible with the earlier systems.
+In the late 1970s, a major redesign of the LSI-2 took place to integrate the two piggyback cards into the main full card, this became the 2/40 and 2/120.
+Another enhancement to speed operation was the introduction of cache in the form of another full card, plus an expansion of memory with 64K semiconductor modules in the form of a full card becoming available.
+Again the restrictions of the 16-bit address bus still meant bank switching was a necessity for memory-greedy applications.
+The increase speed of the "Super 2", as the systems were known, required a new revision of motherboard but this was backwards-compatible with the earlier systems.

 Another product range emerged in the late 1970s, the Naked Mini 4 range of systems.
 These were still implemented in TTL but used a different and enhanced instruction set.
 They ranged from the 4/10, which was a half card replacement for the 3/05, through the full card 4/30 to the 4/95.
 Although there was some compatibility with a few of the I/O cards from the LSI-2, everything about the NM4 series was generally speaking unique.
 Naked Mini products saw extensive use in early computer controlled typesetting machines and automatic teller machines.